lyogavin/train_your_own_sora/README.md

 Latte is by far the closest to SORA among the open-source video generation models.

-Original Latte didn't provide text to video training code.
-We reproduced the text to video training based on the paper.
+Original Latte didn't provide text to video training code. **We reproduced the paper and implemented the text to video training based on the paper.**

 Please find out more details from the paper: